n0cha3/logoswap/README.md

     P.S bitmaps must be of Windows BMP format logoswap -o [logo.img] - Output offsets
-    logoswap -hdr [logo.img] [Header.bin] - Extract the header (into a file)", logoswap -p [logo.img] [BitmapN.bmp] ... - Pack bitmaps into image (If some bitmaps weren't provided it will reuse ones found in the provided logo.img)
+    logoswap -hdr [logo.img] [Header.bin] - Extract the header (into a file)", logoswap -p [logo.img] [Output.img] [BitmapN.bmp] ... - Pack bitmaps into image (If some bitmaps weren't provided it will reuse ones found in the provided logo.img)